The NJ Governor’s Awards in Arts Education (NJGAAE) Program endeavors to:

 ● Provide a public forum for the Governor and Commissioner of Education to recognize a select group of students and adult leaders for their achievements in arts education;

-● Achieve awareness at the State Government Executive level of the achievements in the arts education by New Jersey’s students and adult leaders;
+● Spread awareness at the State Government Executive level about the achievements in arts education by New Jersey’s students and adult leaders;

 ● Increase public awareness of the state organizations that support and recognize high-quality arts education.

-The Governor’s Awards in Arts Education (NJGAAE) program was established in 1980 by the Alliance for Arts Education and the NJ State Department of Education, to celebrate artistic excellence.
-Create visibility, awareness and appreciation for the impact that the arts have on our lives and culture by highlighting the achievements of student and leaders in arts education in New Jersey.
+The Governor’s Awards in Arts Education (NJGAAE) program was established in 1980 by the Alliance for Arts Education and the NJ State Department of Education to celebrate artistic excellence and create visibility, awareness, and appreciation for the impact that the arts have on our lives and culture by highlighting the achievements of students and leaders in arts education in New Jersey.

 When the Alliance for Arts Education dissolved in 2004, the Department of Education invited Friends of Teen Arts, Inc. to become its new co-sponsor.
 The Friends of Teen Arts, Inc hosted the State Teen Arts Festival and approximately 8,000 students performed or exhibited, representing 225 different schools from all 21 counties.
-During last few years of that alignment, the Governor’s Awards in Arts Education was the culminating event to the State Festival.
-In 2007, Arts Ed NJ (formerly known as NJ Arts Education Partnership) became the sole manager of program.
+During the last few years of that alignment, the Governor’s Awards in Arts Education was the the State Festival’s culminating event.
+In 2007, Arts Ed NJ (formerly known as NJ Arts Education Partnership) became the program’s sole manager.

-The program is conducted in cooperation with a Planning Council of statewide organizations committed to furthering the arts in the educational lives of all New Jersey’s students.
+The program is conducted in cooperation with a Planning Council of statewide organizations committed to furthering inclusion of the arts in all New Jersey’s students’ educational lives.

-The purpose of the Governor’s Awards in Arts Education program is to promote awareness and appreciation for the arts by honoring individual students in grades 9 through 12.
-To honor leaders in arts education who have demonstrated excellence in and dedication to arts education.
+The purpose of the Governor’s Awards in Arts Education program is to promote awareness and appreciation for the arts by honoring individual students in grades 9 through 12 and to honor adult leaders who have demonstrated excellence in and dedication to arts education.

 An annual award ceremony – free and open to the public – is held every May.
 Recent events have been held at the Trenton War Memorial.
-Medallions and proclamation signed by the Governor are presented to each recipient.
-Students perform throughout the ceremony in the arts discipline for which they are being honored and guests including the Commissioner of Education, a State Board of Education member, the Secretary of State present speeches in support of the arts.
+Medallions and proclamations signed by the Governor are presented to each recipient.
+Throughout the ceremony, students perform in the arts disciplines for which they are being honored and guests including the Commissioner of Education, State Board of Education members, and the Secretary of State present speeches in support of the arts.
 A presentation of award-winning artwork is available to guests before and after the ceremony.

 What Makes Us Different

-Across the country, the Governor’s Awards program share similar goals however New Jersey sets itself apart.
-The unique nomination process is like no other and involves national and statewide organizations with their goal to uphold the integrity of the program through their award recommendations.
+Across the country, the Governor’s Awards programs share similar goals; however, New Jersey sets itself apart.
+The unique nomination process is like no other and involves national and statewide organizations with the shared goal of upholding the integrity of the program through their award nominations.
 The event itself is one of a kind.
-The program brings together award winners from all over the state ranging for 80-100 students and averages at 20 leaders in arts education.
-New Jersey students are the ultimate beneficiaries of the Governor’s Awards in Arts Education and this is what makes us unique.
-We applaud and acknowledge their talents, effort, dedication and passion for excellence.
+The program brings together award winners from all over the state with numbers averaging 80 to 100 students and 20 leaders in arts education each year.
+New Jersey students are the ultimate beneficiaries of the Governor’s Awards in Arts Education, and this is what makes us unique.
+We applaud and acknowledge their talents, effort, dedication, and passion for excellence.

 The Planning Council

-The Planning Council consists of representatives from the following statewide and national organizations: the Afro-Academic, Cultural, Technological and Scientific Olympics; Art Educators of New Jersey; Art Administrators of New Jersey; Dance New Jersey; New Jersey Council of Teachers of English; New Jersey Speech and Debate League; New Jersey Music Educators Association; New Jersey Performing Arts Center; Writer’s Theatre of New Jersey; Speech and Theatre Association of New Jersey; New Jersey Thespians and Young Audiences of New Jersey and Eastern Pennsylvania.
+The Planning Council consists of representatives from the following statewide and national organizations: the Afro-Academic, Cultural, Technological and Scientific Olympics; Art Educators of New Jersey; Art Administrators of New Jersey; Dance New Jersey; New Jersey Council of Teachers of English; New Jersey Speech and Debate League; New Jersey Music Educators Association; New Jersey Performing Arts Center; Speech and Theatre Association of New Jersey; New Jersey Thespians and Young Audiences of New Jersey and Eastern Pennsylvania.